Flight-Free-UK/flight_free_uk_website/source/posts/100-black-men-walk.html.markdown

 I think the state of our planet is at risk.
 Every day we are witnessing changes in weather patterns which are impacting on people’s health and wellbeing as well as livelihoods and ecosystems.
 We are living in the era of the Anthropocene.
 There is a need for concerted action by Government and industry, but we also need active citizens and environmental stewards to work together locally, nationally and globally to raise awareness about the pending disaster facing humanity as a whole.

 Nature is no respecter of race, class or status; we are all in this together.
 My passion and desire as an Ecocentrist is to contribute to the welfare of our planet and the species of which we are part.

+> "Nature is no respecter of race, class or status; we are all in this together."

 We have borrowed this world.
 We as human beings are co-existing with other species and life-forms and we must act responsibly to pass it on to future generations.
 It is a question of being conscious of our actions and how they impact on others and our planet.
 Think globally, act locally.

-> "Nature is no respecter of race, class or status; we are all in this together.
-We must act responsibly to pass it on to future generations."

 *Maxwell Ayamba is a PhD research student at the University of Nottingham, looking into the trajectories of race, ecology and environmental justice in the UK, and the genealogy of people of Black African ancestry.
 He is an environmental journalist and has worked previously as an Associate Lecturer/Research Associate at Sheffield Hallam University.
 He is the Founder and Projects Co-ordinator of the Sheffield Environmental Movement (2016) and Co-Founder of the 100 Black Men Walk for Health Group (2004) which inspired the production of the national play “Black Men Walking”.
 Find out more about Maxwell’s work [here](http://www.semcharity.org.uk/).*